VaingloryWasHere/Discord-Automation-Scripts/README.md

 A collection of discord selfbot scripts that can automate many things.
 The scripts are called either through the command line ( requires tedious passing in all required arguments ) or through a launcher that comes ready-made.

+Edit 9/12/2024: Oh god.
+The code is ~~silly~~ *horrendous.* I didnt have any idea what I was doing back then ( I still don't, but hey at least there's improvement, or so I believe.)
+Anyways, feel free to make pull requests if u think u can fix my stupid code.

 # CAUTION!
 Selfboting is against discord TOS.
 So far I haven't received any action from discord on using any of the scripts on three accounts.
 However, it is still a risky thing to do.
 I am not responsible for what happens to your account.
 Be aware of the risks as you use these scripts.